rizitis/Slackware-Commander/README.md

 - `figlet` as dependency for **inxifetch**.
 - `PyQt6` *(pip install)*, `BeautifulSoup4, ttkbootstrap` as dependencies for some of the python scripts.

-So if you dont need or like some of SLackware-Commander tools then you dont need their deps also.
+So if you dont need or like some of Slackware-Commander tools then you dont need their deps also.

 - - -
 ## Usage: